TCU has made four straight appearances in Omaha

 Kirk Saarloos joined the coaching staff in the summer of 2012 after two seasons as the pitching coach at Cal State Fullerton.
 He assumed the duties of pitching coach.
 In the summer of 2013, Saarloos was promoted to recruiting coordinator.

 "We are so very excited to welcome Kirk, Kristen and their children to the Horned Frog family," said head coach Jim Schlossnagle.
-"Kirk is one of the most talented coaches that I have been around in 22 years of college coaching.
+"Kirk is one of the most talented coaches that I have been around in many years of college coaching.
 He is ridiculously intelligent and knowledgeable in all areas of pitching but at the same time is constantly looking to learn more and improve.
 Obviously, his playing career provided him the opportunity to compete at the major league level for six years and that experience really helps all of our players, not just our pitchers."

-Saarloos was tasked with coaching an interesting mix of veterans and newcomers in 2017.
-The starting rotation had plenty of experience, but the bullpen featured just two pitchers with significant mound time under their belts.
+In 2017, the starting rotation had plenty of experience, but the bullpen featured just two pitchers with significant mound time under their belts.
 The group peaked at the right time in helping TCU to the CWS.
 The Frogs allowed three or fewer runs in all 10 NCAA postseason contests.

 TCU set a school-record with 643 strikeouts and ranked sixth nationally in K:BB ratio (3.09), 10th in K/9 (9.5) and 11th in WHIP (1.22).
 Jared Janczak earned All-American honors, while Brian Howard's 12 wins were the second-most in the nation.
 Durbin Feltman set a school record with 17 saves.
 Sean Wymer was selected to the USA Baseball Collegiate National Team.